tarantool/doc/doc/contributing/docs/style.rst

 Dashes
 ~~~~~~

-There is no need to insert special symbols like dashes, quotation marks, or apostrophes.
+Special symbols like dashes, quotation marks, and apostrophes look the same
+across all Tarantool documentation in a single language.
-The documentation :doc:`builder </contributing/docs/build/>`
+This is because the documentation :doc:`builder </contributing/docs/build/>`
 renders specific character sequences in the source into correct typographic characters.

 Type three hyphens (``---``) to insert an em dash (---)
 and two hyphens (``--``) for an en dash (--).
 The following rules apply:

-*   The shorter **en dash** ``--`` is used to mark ranges and with the meaning "to"
+*   The shorter **en dash** ``--`` is used to mark ranges (for example, 4--16 GB).
-    in phrases like "Dover--Calais crossing".
 *   The longer **em dash** ``---`` is used to separate extra information or mark a break in a sentence.

 Don't use a single hyphen as a dash.
 Don't add spaces on either side of a dash.